 Main Benefits:

 The Danner Mountain 600 is the quintessential brown leather hiking boot with red laces.
-Cross-listed as both a hiking boot and an outdoor lifestyle )casual) boot, it combines the look of a traditional, heavy-duty hiking boot with more of a light-duty build for everyday comfort on the trail or the street.
+It may look like a heavy-duty leather hiking boot, but its light-duty build is better for occasional hikes and everyday comfort.
 It features Danner's proprietary waterproofing, Vibram rubber outsoles, and suede leather for a look that's at home at the cabin, in the woods, or at the brew pub.
 If you want a leather hiking boot that looks like a traditional hiking boot but doesn't feel like one, give the Danner Mountain 600 a good luck.

 Best Fit